-They don't care about how many followers I have; they only want to know if I can help them.
-Once they fully believe I can help, then they are happy to hire me to help them achieve their goals.
+They don't care about how many followers I have; they only want to know if I can help them achieve their goals.
+Once they fully believe I can help, then they are happy to hire me.

 Giving a Stranger Money Seems Silly, Yet We Do it Every Day